 Not all inspectors or engineers do the same things.
 With the formal report the soil type as listed on the U.S. Natural Resource Conservation Service is noted and its relevance is explained.
 There are sometimes measures other than foundation repairs that can be undertaken if the soil properties are known.
-Also, I believe in having the best tools available to help with inspections and this includes several moisture meters and a thermal imaging camera, a camera drone, a probe camera, a Ziplevel for level readings, and more.
+Also, I believe in having the best tools available to help with inspections and this includes several moisture meters, a thermal imaging camera, a camera drone, a probe camera, a Ziplevel for level readings, and more.

 Are level readings all that important?

-Some other inspectors downplay the importance of level readings, but after having done foundation inspections before good level equipment was generally available for use inside houses and having taken levels on all houses inspected since 1996, I can say that level readings on all floors with experienced interpretation are essential for a more thorough inspection and you get them for future reference as a baseline.
+Some other inspectors downplay the importance of level readings, but after having done foundation inspections before good level equipment was generally available for use inside houses and having taken levels on all houses inspected since 1996, I can say that level readings on all floors with experienced interpretation are essential for a more thorough inspection and you get them on the scale drawings for future reference as a baseline.
 See our blog entry Why Level Readings are Important for more information on this subject.
 My experience on this is your advantage!